John Love (general): Early life and education

+Early military career

-Love was appointed a cadet at the United States Military Academy at West Point, New York from Tennessee, September 1, 1837.
+Love secured an appointment as a cadet at the United States Military Academy at West Point, New York from Tennessee on September 1, 1837.
 Upon graduation from the U.S. Military Academy on July 1, 1841, Love was appointed brevet second lieutenant in the First Regiment of Dragoons, re-designated the 4th Cavalry Regiment (United States) in 1861, now the 1st Cavalry Regiment (United States).
 He was appointed second lieutenant in the 1st Regiment of Dragoons on February 21, 1842.

 Love had duty at the Cavalry School for Practice at Carlisle, Pennsylvania, 1841–1842.
 Love was on frontier duty at Fort Gibson, in the Indian Territory, 1842, Fort Scott, Kansas,1842–1843, Fort Leavenworth, Kansas, 1843–1844, in Pawnee country (Nebraska) during part of 1844–1845.
 He was with Stephen W. Kearny's expedition to South Pass Wyoming and back to Fort Leavenworth in 99 days in 1845.